wikimedia/operations-dumps-dcat/README.md

 Below follows a key by key explanation of the config file.

-*   `directory`: Relative path to the directory containing the dumps (if any) and for the final dcat file.
+*   `directory`: Relative path to the directory containing the dump subcategories (if any) and for the final dcat file.
 *   `api-enabled`: (`Boolean`) Is API access activated for the MediaWiki installation?
 *   `dumps-enabled`: (`Boolean`) Is JSON dump generation activated for the